 "We get more-engaged people.
 If we can take more stress out of an employee's day they are going to be more productive."

 "But there's no one-size-fits-all programme for how you can best support your staff.
-It's important to talk to your workforce about their issues and put a plan in place that's relevant to them."
+It's important to talk to your workforce about and put a plan in place that's relevant to them."

 Danielle Meyer, 38, an employee of Southern Cross' risk, finance and compliance team, has taken full advantage of the wellness programme and flexi-hours.